-Virginia Allan Young Careerist Program (YC)
+Virginia Allan Young Careerist (YC) - a signature event

-The Virginia Allan Young Careerist Program (YC) was founded in 1964 by Virginia Allan who served as our National President in 1963.
+The Virginia Allan Young Careerist Program (YC) was founded by Virginia Allan who served as our National President in 1963.
 She recognized the need to recruit younger members -- and realized their professional, personal and political achievements of young professionals needed to be honored.

 To participate in the program, a Young Careerist must: